 There are many reasons why the immune system can weaken, including aging, illness, or stress.
 But it is the three most common diseases that are the most commonly contracted and the main reason for the rise in rates of death associated with viral infections.
 These are the flu, colds, and the common cold.

-There is something even more fascinating than watching a huge variety of diseases, lies, and myths surrounding the topic when it comes to having a cold.
+Anyway, there is something even more fascinating than watching a huge variety of diseases, lies, and myths surrounding the topic when it comes to having a cold.
 Even though medical professionals talk about colds as being common, modern science has proven that we are not exposed to enough germs to even develop a cold.
 The fact that we are exposed to more germs every day is one of the key reasons why we have more than one cold every year.
 In addition, there was a study done that found that if you are exposed to more than four to five cold viruses a year, the chances of you getting frequent colds increase.